 Below are Kimberly Walker’s position on foreign policy issues:

-- China has always been a bad actor, from sealing US trade secrets to undermining sanctions on North Korea.
+- China has always been a bad actor, from stealing US trade secrets to undermining the sanctions placed on North Korea.
 The greatest threat coming from China is their advancement in artificial intelligence (AI).
-China has invested billions in automation, and if the US does not start investing and taking China seriously, we will become second in the nation in technology.
+China has invested billions in automation, and if the US does not start investing and taking China seriously, we will become second in regards to technology in the world.
 China is also investing in undeveloped countries by building bridges, hospitals, roads, railways, airports, and seaports.
 China’s goal is to expand trade and influence via infrastructure and investments in other countries.

 - Iran should never be allowed to develop nuclear weapons.
 Unfortunately, abandoning the Joint Comprehensive Plan of Action (JCPOA) ruined America’s credibility.
 The US should rejoin the JCPOA